emmahewson/mp2_travel_quiz/README.md

 After adding an inset shadow on the map using a ::before element created in CSS I realised it had disabled any interaction with the map.
 After some research I discovered I needed to disable pointer events on the overlay in order to click through and interact with the map.

+#### **Google Map API on mobile - border-radius**

+On mobile the Google Maps API was not contained within the div's border radius rounded corners.
+NEED TO ADD FIX HERE

 ### Testing User Stories